 Open the video pane in this body section.
 Click in the video pane to embed a video.
 Click ? for step-by-step instructions.

 Remove the image from the media panel.
 This does not delete the image from the library.

 Remove the video from the media panel.

 This Master's program has three options: a single major (30 credits), a major/minor (36 credits), and a double major (42 credits).
 The MA in Languages, Literatures, Cultures, and Pedagogy is a flexible degree that can provide students with all the courses required for teaching certification in French or Spanish, except for student teaching, which is an undergraduate course of 9 credit hours.
-Students already certified can take as many as 15 credit hours in foreign language pedagogy courses or closely related fields.
-All students take at least half their courses in the foreign language and literature of their major field (French or Spanish).
+Students already certified can take as many as 15 credit hours in World Language pedagogy courses or closely related fields.
+All students take at least half their courses in the world language and literature of their major field (French or Spanish).
 This program also prepares students for study at the PhD level in the field of Applied Linguistics.

 Major Fields: French and Spanish

 Minor Fields: French, German, Russian, Spanish, and Italian Literatures, and Applied Linguistics/Pedagogy.

 1. Coursework for MA-LLCP students not seeking certification

 *Note: Students wishing to pursue a minor must apply to the Graduate Studies Committee for admission to the minor.
 Criteria for admission are the same as those applied to all other degree candidates.
 Once admitted to the minor, the student must be assigned an advisor who is a member of the graduate faculty.
 With the advisor's approval, the student will select courses with the goal of a comprehensive program of study.